SuperOfficeDocs/superoffice-docs/docs/video-meeting/troubleshooting.md

 ## Something went wrong reserving your video meeting.
 Please try again later

-**Problem:** If SuperOffice Online is not able to provide video meetings with a valid context-identifier (used for getting correct API-credentials) when a user logs in to CRM Online, the user will get an error in the client when creating the video meeting:
+**Problem:** If SuperOffice Online is not able to provide video meetings with a valid customer ID when a user logs in to CRM Online, the user will get an error in the client when creating the video meeting:

 ![imagen1s5.png -screenshot][img1]

-**Solution:** The user should try to log out of CRM Online and then log in to CRM Online again to get a valid context-identifier.
+**Solution:** The user should try to log out of CRM Online and then log in to CRM Online again to get a valid Customer ID.

 ## 404 OOPS.
 Something went wrong!

-**Problem:** The user is disconnected due to problems with authentication towards the video provider.
+**Problem:** Authentication towards the video provider.

-**Solution:** To resolve this, the [user has to remove the video-meetings configuration][1] in SuperOffice and [remove the video meeting app in Google][2] to re-authenticate.
+**Solution:** To resolve this, the [user has to remove the video-meetings configuration][1] in SuperOffice.

 <!-- Referenced links -->
 [1]: remove-config-for-user.md
-[2]: google-meet/remove-access-for-app.md

 <!-- Referenced images -->
 [img1]: media/imagen1s5.png